vmware-archive/dsmiot/README.md

 ```
 dsmiot [master●●] cf cups predimcreds -p '{"host":"<HOST>","user":"<USER>","password":"<PASSWORD>", "databasename":"<DATABASE>", "port":"<PORT>" }'
 ```
-3. Bind the User Provided Service to the App (first time only)
+3. Bind the User Provided Service to the app (first time only)
 ```
 dsmiot [master●●] cf bind-service predimcf predimcreds
 ```
+The app should now be accessible on your PCF instance.
+In our case, at `http://predimcf.pcf1-sc.vchs.pivotal.io/`